What is a winter tick?

 What would happen if a moose hunt didn’t occur?

-At this time, it appears that moose numbers probably would not increase in the absence of hunting.
-Importantly, for moose in WMU E, this means winter ticks would continue to impact moose health for decades.
+In the absence of hunting, moose numbers would remain stable or possibly increase in WMU E. Importantly, for moose in WMU E, this means winter ticks would continue to impact moose health for decades.
 The resulting chronic stress, low birth rates, and high calf mortality may prevent the population from growing, but moose will be less resilient to diseases, parasites, and environmental variation, which could cause the population to destabilize.
 Maintaining a healthy, stable, and sustainable moose population requires action to improve moose health.
 Conducting a moose hunt allows for responsible utilization of the moose population, a relatively quick death for those animals that are killed by hunters, and a preferable end result—healthy moose!

 Why so many permits?

-This permit recommendation is a notable increase from recent years, but is necessary to effectively manage the moose population in WMU E. The results of the moose study clearly demonstrate that moose in WMU E are in poor health due to heavy winter tick loads, and it now appears that moose numbers in WMU E may be increasing.
+This permit recommendation is necessary to effectively manage the moose population in WMU E. The results of the moose study clearly demonstrate that moose in WMU E are in poor health due to heavy winter tick loads, and it now appears that moose numbers in WMU E may be increasing.
 Reducing the number of moose is necessary to reduce the impacts of winter ticks and improve the health of moose in that region.

 Why not fewer permits?
 Or more permits?

-The recommended permit allocation and resulting cow moose harvest will take approximately 9 years to reduce the moose population in WMU E to the target density.
-This assumes tick impacts continue at their average level over the past 4 years and there is no improvement in moose survival or reproductive rates.
-Issuing fewer permits and harvesting fewer cow moose would not ensure that the population would be reduced, and certainly not in a reasonable timeframe.
+The recommended permit allocation and resulting cow moose harvest will take several years to reduce the moose population in WMU E to the target density.
+This assumes tick impacts continue at their average level over the past 4 to 5 years and there is no improvement in moose survival or reproductive rates.
+Issuing fewer permits and harvesting fewer cow moose would not ensure that the population would be reduced.

 Ideally, moose health should be improved as quickly as possible, and increasing the harvest of cow moose might help achieve that goal.
 However, there are many uncertainties when managing wild, free-ranging populations of moose.
 Low survival and birth rates observed from Vermont moose, and broader, regional population declines in moose justify a cautious approach at this time.
 The recommended harvest reduces the population slowly enough to allow for future adjustments to the harvest, if necessary, even if the actual current density of moose is lower than current estimates.
 Management of moose in WMU E and throughout Vermont must continue to be adaptive and respond to new information as it becomes available.
 If continued monitoring indicates that health, survival, and birth rates remain poor, and the moose population in WMU E remains above the objective, a more aggressive approach may be necessary to improve the health of the region’s moose in the future.